iVideoGameBoss/PhoenixHeadTracker/README.md

 ![roll](https://user-images.githubusercontent.com/129109589/231813295-ab9837f9-dc39-4a1f-945f-84421c0ccfd6.png)

-# Setup you Center Key in Opentrack
+# Setup your Center Key in Opentrack

 Due to how gyro data works and drifts, it is a good idea to have a center camera key setup.
 Just click on bind and pick a key.
 In this example you can see I picked the '-' key on my numpad.